AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/learner-transcripts.md

 # Learner transcripts

-Captivate Prime Learning Programs are renamed to Learning Paths.
+Learning Manager Learning Programs are renamed to Learning Paths.
 This change happens immediately after the October 2021 release and the terminology of Learning Path is reflected for all roles.

-Download learner transcript and manage reports using Captivate Prime.
+Download learner transcript and manage reports using Learning Manager.

 Adobe Learning Manager enables the administrators of an organization to generate the transcripts associated with learners.